ryankinnard/Color-Game/README.md

 Open Color-Game-master folder and open the file named colorGame.html.

-To play, click on which color you think coressponds to the correct RGB listed at the top
+To play, click on which color you think corresponds to the correct RGB listed at the top

 ![Screenshot](https://github.com/ryankinnard/Color-Game/blob/master/RBG.png)